polypoly-eu/polyPod/features/google/README.md

-# facebookImport
+# google Import

-A Feature that lets you import and explore your Facebook data.
+A Feature that lets you import and explore your Google data.

 ## Building